 Prerequisites: MSC104 and reading proficiency Music Theory III further develops sight singing and aural skills.
+This course continues the study of secondary domin skills.
 This course continues the study of secondary dominant chords with introduction to altered dominant, augmented sixth chords, and other chromatic harmony.
 Music Theory III also covers harmony through its application to music literature of various style periods.
 Music Theory III is required for all music majors.
 (F)